Protect Your Smile and Brush Your Teeth Before Bed

 Learn About Plaque Build-Up

 It takes at least 24-hours for plaque to build-up.
 Plaque is the soft, sticky film that forms on your teeth.
 Plaque contains millions of bacteria and can cause tooth decay and gum disease.
-Removing plaque requires brushing and flossing and annual dental cleanings.
+Removing plaque requires brushing and flossing and scheduling your annual dental cleanings.
 And you want to avoid cavities!

 When you eat, the bacteria in plaque utilize the sugars in your food to produce acids that eat away at the teeth enamel.
 The enamel will breakdown after repeated attacks, leading to cavities.
 A cavity is a hole in your tooth surface that needs to be filled.
 An excellent job of flossing between the teeth and daily brushing of the teeth will help.

 If plaque is not removed daily, it will harden into tartar.
 Tartar build-up will make your nightly brushing routine more challenging.
 Tartar collects along the gum line and in-between your teeth.
 Tartar build-up, plaque build-up, and the accumulation of bacteria will cause your gums to turn red, swollen and to possibly bleed.
 Contact us about helping you get back on track.

 Use a soft-bristled toothbrush and fluoride toothpaste to remove plaque from tooth surfaces and protect your teeth from decay.
 2x per day!

 The most effective time to clean between your teeth is right before bed.
 Your toothbrush can’t reach everywhere.
 Use floss or use an interdental cleaner to remove plaque.
 Flossing is essential to preventing gum disease.